Test ID: MCRNA Chlamydia trachomatis, Miscellaneous Sites, Nucleic Acid Amplification, Varies

 Clinical Information

-Chlamydia is caused by the obligate intracellular bacterium Chlamydia trachomatis and is the most prevalent sexually transmitted bacterial infection in the United States.(1,2) In 2010, 1.3 million documented cases were reported to the CDC.(2) Given that 3 out of 4 infected women and 1 out of 2 infected men will be asymptomatic initially, the actual prevalence of disease is thought to be much greater than reported.
-The organism causes genitourinary infections in women and men and may be associated with dysuria as well as vaginal, urethral, or rectal discharge.
+Chlamydia is caused by the obligate intracellular bacterium Chlamydia trachomatis and is the most prevalent sexually transmitted infection (STI) caused by bacteria in the United States.
+In 2020, over 1.5 million documented cases were reported to the Centers for Disease Control and Prevention (CDC).
+Given that 3 out of 4 infected women and 1 out of 2 infected men are initially asymptomatic, the actual prevalence of disease is thought to be much greater than reported.
+C trachomatis causes genitourinary infections in women and men and may be associated with dysuria as well as vaginal, urethral, or rectal discharge.
 In women, complications include pelvic inflammatory disease, salpingitis, and infertility.
-Approximately 25% to 30% of women who develop acute salpingitis become infertile.(2) Complications among men are rare but include epididymitis and sterility.
+Approximately 25% to 30% of women who develop acute salpingitis become infertile.
+Complications among men are rare but include epididymitis and sterility.
 Rarely, genital chlamydial infection can cause arthritis with associated skin lesions and ocular inflammation (Reiter syndrome).
-C trachomatis can be transmitted from the mother during delivery and is associated with conjunctivitis and pneumonia.
+C trachomatis can be transmitted from the mother during delivery and is associated with conjunctivitis and pneumonia in the newborn.
 Finally, C trachomatis may cause hepatitis and pharyngitis in adults.

 Once detected, the infection is easily treated by a short course of antibiotic therapy.
-Annual chlamydia screening is now recommended for all sexually active women age 25 years and younger and for older women with risk factors for infection, such as a new sex partner or multiple sex partners.
-The CDC also recommends that all pregnant women be given a screening test for Chlamydia infection.(2) Repeat testing for test-of-cure is not recommended after treatment with a standard treatment regimen unless patient compliance is in question, reinfection is suspected, or the patient's symptoms persist.
-Repeat testing of pregnant women, 3 weeks after completion of therapy, is also recommended to ensure therapeutic cure.(2)
+Annual chlamydia screening is now recommended for all sexually active women 25 years of age and younger and for older women with risk factors for infection, such as a new sex partner or multiple sex partners.
+The CDC also recommends that all pregnant women be given a screening test for chlamydia infection.
+Repeat testing for test-of-cure is not recommended after treatment with a standard treatment regimen unless patient compliance is in question, reinfection is suspected, or the patient's symptoms persist.
+Repeat testing of pregnant women, 3 weeks after completion of therapy, is also recommended to ensure therapeutic cure, although residual nucleic acid may remain in the absence of active infection.

-Improved screening rates and increased sensitivity of NAAT testing have resulted in an increased number of accurately diagnosed cases.(2) Early identification of infection enables sexual partners to seek testing and treatment as soon as possible and reduces the risk of disease spread.
+Improved screening rates and increased sensitivity of nucleic acid amplification testing have resulted in an increased number of accurately diagnosed cases.
+Improved detection rates result from improved performance characteristics of the assays and patients' easy acceptance of urine testing.
+Early identification of infection enables sexual partners to seek testing and/or treatment as soon as possible and reduces the risk of disease spread.
 Prompt treatment reduces the risk of infertility in women.

 Interpretation